LeviJunior21/DROPS-NML-1/cofator.md

 Δ31 & Δ32 & Δ33
 \end{bmatrix}$$

-**Além disso, caso queira calcular a adjunta "Adj(A)" da matriz A, basta apenas fazer a sua matriz transposta do cofator.**
+**Além disso, caso queira calcular a adjunta "Adj(A)" da matriz A, basta apenas fazer a matriz transposta do cofator.**
-**E caso queira a matriz inversa, basta fazer**
+**E caso queira a matriz inversa, basta fazer a seguinte operação**
 $$Adj(A) = Cof(A)^{T}$$
 $$A^{-1} = \frac{1}{det(A)} .
 Adj(A)$$